Yukiiro-Nite/hex/README.md

  - build a parser for the instruction set
  - build a runner for the grid
  - add a run options panel

+# Open questions
+ - How do other assembly / machine languages handle by value and by reference?
+ - are there any order to opcodes? are their bin values random?